Can Alcohol Make You Gain Weight? Causes and Tips

 Whether you choose a low-calorie alcohol or not, you should still keep track of your total alcohol intake.
 The adage ‘everything in moderation’ applies to alcohol, too.

 To help keep your intake low, consider dedicating a few nights a week to going dry.
-There are plenty of studies that show a low alcohol intake is recommended for overall health.19
+There are plenty of studies that show a low alcohol intake is recommended for overall health.21

 If you have concerns about your alcohol intake, you should always follow up with your doctor.
 No health concern is too small to address with your healthcare provider.

-• Prioritizing drinking alcohol over work and responsibilities
+• Prioritizing drinking alcohol over work, responsibilities, and relationships.

-This list is a guide, it is not exclusive.20 Even if you suspect something is off with your relationship to alcohol (or any substance), you should reach out to your doctor.
+Still, this list is not exclusive but rather a guide.
+Even if you suspect something is off with your relationship to alcohol (or any substance), you should reach out to your doctor.

 Key Takeaways

-If you are trying to lose weight, decreasing your alcohol intake is a worthwhile change.
+If you are trying to lose weight, decreasing your alcohol calories is a worthwhile change.

 Alcohol directly and indirectly affects your weight in multiple ways.
-Heavy drinking can increase your risk of liver disease and cancer.21
+Heavy drinking can increase your risk of liver disease and cancer.23

-If you want to include alcohol in your diet while staying on top of your weight loss plan, choose calorically lite options and decrease how often you drink.
+If you want to include alcohol in your diet while staying on top of your weight loss plan, consider choosing calorically lite options and decrease how often you drink.
 Try to choose low-sugar alcoholic drinks whenever possible, or try going dry a few nights of the week.

 Thank you!
 Your submission has been received!